jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 common, so in my world it might be embedding a video, and they don't know where to start.

+## Alyce looking confused

 In the light weight approach, the confused person has to drop an email to support, or call a help line, in order to move forward.

+As awesome support people, we want to do our best to respond to them as quickly as possible.
+But the next time they need help, where are they going to go first?
+Right back to the inbox.

 Over time, they get conditioned - when they want to try something new, they have to call you.
 Or email you.
 They become frozen with fear about trying something new.

-The immediate cost of reaching out to support outweighs the potential benefit they may get from using your app to the fullest.
-That is bad!!
+Sometimes, the cost of contacting support and waiting for a response will outweigh the perceived benefit of using your app to the fullest.
+And that' bad!
+That's when you start losing customers.

+## Screenshot of Embedding Doc

 With the heavy weight approach, a common activity like this would get a prominent, well-thought out doc page guiding them through the process.
 We might shoot a screencast for it, or include an in-app tool tip that gets stuck users going again.

--- pause -- (or slide of children learning?)
+## Jim with Coke and Mentos

-If you look at research on how people learn best, it's pretty conclusive that we learn by tinkering, by having the confidence to try something out on our own and see the results.
+This all goes back to my believe that we learn best by tinkering, by having the confidence to try something out on our own and see the results.

-Static resources can enable that - our customers can watch a video one hundred times in a row, if that will help them get the concept.
+Direct or manual support, no matter how fast and friendly, does not engender a culture of tinkerers.
+But static resources can - our customers can watch a video on embedding one hundred times in a row, if that will help them get the concept.

 People who are really empowered to learn become more comfortable and confident using our apps, which ultimately results in the doing of more awesome things.

+## 40%

+When I talk about our experience using this approach to create badass users, this is the number I want to start with talking about.

+When we got started, our support volume was roughly equal to 40% of our user base each month.
+Each new user we added meant another email or phone call that month.
+I mean it's not horrible, but it's certainly tough to scale with a small team.

+So let's see how we did.

 ## Big Slide of Progress

-So here is how I illustrate the growth of our badass users.
+Ok so what are we looking at here.
+The top line here is our new user growth, and the bottom line is our total support requests.
+The far left side here represents our 40%.

 When you are on-boarding happy customers and giving them lots of good resources, you get a graph that looks like this.
 And you are happy.

-The top line here is our new user growth, and the bottom line is our total support requests.
-Early on, you can see that each new user we added meant another email or phone call that month.
-Our support volume was also equal to roughly 40% of our total user base at that time.
-Phew.

-In May of 2012, as we were prepping to launch a Wistia free plan, I was totally freaked out.
-How could we possible handle the onslaught of new Wistia users that it would bring?
-Turns out our approach held steady, with lots of new free users checking out the resources on their first run.

 ## Annotated Big Slide

+Here's an annotated look at that same graph.
 Today, our monthly support volume is less than 5% of our total user base.
 This is not due to any one event - it's lots of incremental improvements, like the ones I note here - things like more resources and updates to our app to reduce friction.

+Here, in May 2012, I was freaking out.
+We were about to launch a Free Plan, which would have a much higher uptick than our previous free trial.
+While it wasn't an automatic thing, and took some work, we've succeeded so far in getting new users the resources they needed to make onboarding a breeze.

 ## yeah buddy!